 Argosy Cruises offers a number of options, but the most popular is the Harbor Cruise Tour.
 Leaving from the Seattle waterfront several times a day, the tour shows you the gorgeous Seattle skyline from the water.
 Go out on a clear day and you’ll get spectacular views of Mt.
 Rainer and the northwest mountain ranges that mark Seattle’s horizons.
 The narrated tour takes about an hour and it’s a great pick for travelers with kids.
-If you’ve got an extra hour to spare, Argosy’s Locks cruise offers a little bit of everything: you’ll not only cruise the harbor, but also travel through the Ballard Locks into Lake Union, where you’ll see Seattle’s famous floating homes and sea planes.
+If you’ve got an extra hour to spare, Argosy’s Locks Cruise offers a little bit of everything: you’ll not only cruise the harbor but also travel through the Ballard Locks into Lake Union, where you’ll see Seattle’s famous floating homes and seaplanes.
 There are a couple of ways to save money on the cruises – check the discounts page or book your tickets 30 days in advance.
-Visiting in winter time?
+Visiting in the wintertime?
 Argosy also runs Christmas sailings that feature local choirs and an onboard Santa.
 Rates vary depending on your cruise selection; Harbor Tours start at $23.00 for adults, less for seniors and kids.

 Lake Union Electric Boats are a fun and low key way to cruise the lake under your own power.
-Well, it’s not much power, but the little boats are comfortable, seat up to ten people, and they’re a perfect place to have a floating picnic.
+Well, it’s not much power, but the little boats are comfortable, seat up to ten people (or 6 in their new donut boats), and they’re a perfect place to have a floating picnic.
 The boat rental company supplies life vests for humans of all sizes, including infants, and for an extra fee, they’ll include an ice chest with ice.
-You can bring your own meal and a sound track – there’s a music system on board.
+You can bring your own meal and a soundtrack – there’s a music system on board.
 The boats can be completely enclosed, so you’re not limited to hot summer days for cruising.
-Rentals are $99.00/hour.
+Rentals are a minimum of two hours at $125.00/hour ($85 for the smaller donut boat).
 You must have your boat returned by 9:00 pm.
 There are a few smaller markets near the pier, but you’ll find more variety if you do your shopping before you head to Westlake Landing to get your boat.
 Try the PCC in Fremont or the Whole Foods in South Lake Union.

-If you’d rather be self propelled there are loads of place throughout the city to rent a kayak, but only one of them is associated with an excellent Mexican restaurant.
-The Agua Verde Paddle Club (and restaurant) near the University of Washington campus rents single and double kayaks and stand-up paddle boards.
-They’re open year round, but summer is the most popular season.
+If you’d rather be self-propelled there are loads of places throughout the city to rent a kayak, but only one of them is associated with an excellent Mexican restaurant.
+The Agua Verde Paddle Club (and restaurant) near the University of Washington campus rents single and double kayaks and stand-up paddleboards.
+They’re open year-round, but summer is the most popular season.
 Reservations are available for groups of 12 or more only, everything else is first come first serve.
 There are guided tours, including those timed perfectly for sunset on the water.
-The waterfront café is very popular, not just with kayakers, and is a perfect place to fuel up before your adventure – or have a meal afterwards.
-First timers are very welcome.
-Rental rates on single kayaks start at $17.00 hour.
+The waterfront café is very popular, not just with kayakers, and is a perfect place to fuel up before your adventure – or have a meal afterward.
+First-timers are very welcome.
+Rental rates on single kayaks start at $21.00 hour.

 17. Museum of History and Industry (MOHAI)